-When using the Zenith 140 in a single transducer mode, to measure space, level or distance, the transducer should be connected to Transducer 1 input terminals.
-In applications where it is required to measure Differential, then the upstream transducer should be connected to Transducer 1 input terminals and the downstream transducer to Transducer 2 input terminals.
-In cases where the Zenith 140 is required to measure Average, transducers can be connected as required.
+Single Transducer mode is used to measure space, level, distance or volume and the transducer should be connected to Transducer 1 input terminals.

+Dual Transducer mode is used to measure Differential and Average.
+For Differential, the upstream transducer should be connected to Transducer 1 input terminal and the downstream transducer to Transducer 2 input terminal.
+In cases where the Zenith is required to measure Average, then transducers can be connected to either one.